-Here are seven things you can do nearly every day to practice humble.
+Here are seven things you can do nearly every day to practice humility.

-Avoid taking credit.
+1. Avoid taking credit.
 This goes beyond saying, “Aw shucks,” to deflect a compliment.
-Practice the discipline of secrecy by bring to keep an achievement from being known to others.
+Practice the discipline of secrecy by keeping one of your achievements from being known to others.
 That means not saying things like, “I fixed the copier, you can thank me later.”

-Help others succeed.
+3. Help others succeed.
 Few things attack the ego quite as much as helping others succeed.
-Pride hoards knowledge and resources; humility shares.
+Pride hoards knowledge and resources; humility shares them.

-Learn from others.
-This is another way of appreciating the value of others.
+5. Learn from others.
+This is another way to appreciate the value of others.
 When you acknowledge that they have advanced beyond you, you humble yourself.

 The only way to be humble is to be humbled.
 Though that is difficult to accept, you can do it.
 Andrew Murray wrote, “The danger of pride is greater and nearer than we think, and the grace for humility too.”